cscully93/CrukDonationTest/README.md

 ## How to Run tests

-To run a tests on the prgoram you can use the following methods:
+To run a tests on the project you can use the following methods:

 1. If you have the Cucumber for Java plugin on your IDE such as Intellij simple navigate to to the ***Donation.feature*** and click green arrow either on the entire Feature or Scenario and run the test(s)
 ![image](https://user-images.githubusercontent.com/60076315/142759834-642ba851-15b5-484a-80f2-d7a6f1dac5b8.png)